tronprotocol/documentation-en/docs/api/http.md

 Return: The node information

 #### wallet/getchainparameters
-Description: Query the parameters of the blockchain used for witnessses to create a proposal
+Description: Query the parameters of the blockchain used for SR(Super Representatives) to create a proposal
 ```
 curl -X POST  http://127.0.0.1:8090/wallet/getchainparameters
 ```